We use some essential cookies to make this website work.

 Statutory guidance for schools and colleges on safeguarding children and safer recruitment.

-Explains how to apply for a free level 3 qualification.
-These courses could help you improve your wage outcomes and job prospects, and gain skills that employers value.
+Find out how to apply for a free qualification that could help you gain skills and improve your wage and job prospects.

-Guidance on the special educational needs and disability (SEND) system for children and young people aged 0 to 25, from 1 September 2014.
+Guidance on the special educational needs and disability (SEND) system for children and young people aged 0 to 25.

 Non-statutory curriculum guidance for the early years foundation stage.